sankalpkataria/search-in-file/README.md

 # file-search
-A utility to search a text within a file(s).
+A utility to search a text within file(s).